Teachers ‘struggling for food’ as cost of living crisis sparks fears for education

 “There is a real risk of teaching professionals being driven out of the sector and in a context of already poor recruitment and retention, this raises real concerns.”

-Simon Kidwell, the headteacher of a primary school in Cheshire, said he was about to lose a teaching assistant to a better paid job outside the state education sector.
+Simon Kidwell, the headteacher of a primary school in Cheshire, said he was about to lose a teaching assistant to a better-paid job outside the state education sector.
 “She couldn’t afford the bills.”

 He added: “I’m hearing colleagues who have got people moving to supermarkets to work there.”